Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 Fairy Lake Botanical Garden

 The Cacti and Succulent Garden amazed me with its unique plant species housed in a transparent hemispherical greenhouse.
-I marveled at the Bonsai Garden's miniature masterpieces and found serenity by the tranquil Fairy Lake.
+I enjoyed visiting the miniature trees of the Bonsai Garden and relaxing by the serene Fairy Lake.

 The highlight was the majestic Hongfa Temple, where the scent of incense and the sound of chanting monks added a spiritual touch to my visit.